skyss0fly/MSClient/README.md

 # TODO:
 - xbox. (so u can use it on xbox auth servers/if we update to a newer ver)
 - cleanup. (clean the code it looks shit)
+- reseting packets so to removing hack(1)
+- fix an error so it doesnt show up on closing

 # Donation